cookm353/Drinkr/README.md

 API: [The Cocktail DB](https://www.thecocktaildb.com/api.php)
 Database: PostgreSQL

-The API will be used to retrieve information on the drinks, and the database will store information on the users, comments left on drinks, and any custom drinks they add.
+The API will be used to retrieve information on the drinks, and the database will store information on the users, comments left on drinks, ingredients they own, and what their favorite drinks are.

 ## Approach